ankorstore/yokai/docs/modules/fxgrpcserver.md

         enabled: true # to expose gRPC reflection service, disabled by default
 ```

-Reflection usage is helpful for developing or testing your gRPC services, but it is not recommended for production usage (disabled by default).
+Reflection usage is helpful for developing or testing your gRPC services, but it is NOT recommended for production usage (disabled by default).

 ## Health Check